-Sequencing DNA by Sanger_s technology remains a valuable tool in every biological scientist_s toolbox.
+Sanger_s DNA sequencing technology remains a valuable tool in every biological scientist_s toolbox.
 However, Sanger sequencing has a practical throughput limit.
 Each DNA molecule to be sequenced must be isolated, cloned, and amplified_using bacteria.
 Given that the human genome [Consortium, 2004] comprises >3 billion bp, and each Sanger reaction provides ~800 nt of quality sequence, at least ~4 million individual reactions are needed to determine the sequence of the human genome.
 This number assumes all _reads_ are of sufficient quality, length, and do not overlap by even 1 nt.
 The use of reads with no overlap is out of the question, as overlaps are essential for assembling individual sequences via overlaps, critical for assembly through repeated sequences.

 Even the best practical improvements to Sanger work-flows could not bring the technology in-line with aspirations of analyzing many species and/or organisms.
-Yet, the early 2000_s saw multiple efforts to improve the scale of DNA sequencing, first using MPSS [Brenner et al., 2000], but perhaps more importantly, by Pyro- [Ronaghi et al., 1998] and Polony sequencing [Shendure et al., 2005].
-Both pyro- and polony sequencing utilize emulsion PCR [Nakano et al., 2003] for clonal amplification prior to sequencing, removing the bottleneck of bacterial cloning.
+Yet, the early 2000_s saw multiple efforts to improve the scale of DNA sequencing, first using MPSS (what does MPSS stand for?)
+[Brenner et al., 2000], but perhaps more importantly, by Pyro- [Ronaghi et al., 1998] and Polony-sequencing [Shendure et al., 2005].
+Both pyro- and polony-sequencing utilize emulsion PCR [Nakano et al., 2003] for clonal amplification prior to sequencing, removing the bottleneck of bacterial cloning.
 In contrast to Sanger sequencing, where fluorescence signal from the last incorporated chain-terminating nucleotide is observed, pyrosequencing visualizes light given off by luciferase reacting with pyrophosphate (PPi), a by-product of nucleotide incorporation.
 This approach was later commercialized by 454 technologies.
-Polony sequencing involves a more complicated sequencing-by-ligation method, eventually commercialized by Applied BioSystems and branded as SOLiD sequencing.
+Polony sequencing involves a more complicated sequencing-by-ligation method, eventually commercialized by Applied BioSystems and branded as SOLiD sequencing (I think having a figure illustrating how these two technologies work could be useful to a non specialist).
 While both of these technologies provided valuable high-throughput sequences, neither has been as successful as the approach commercialized by Solexa, now known as Illumina.

 Illumina sequencers use a sequencing-by-synthesis approach.
 After clonal amplification of DNA on a slide surface [Bentley et al., 2008], fluorescent nucleotides are visualized as they are incorporated into the growing DNA strand.
 Since 2006, iterations of the Illumina platform (e.g. GE, GE-II(x), HiSeq, HiSeq 2500, Hi X) have demonstrated a steady and impressive increases in both read depth and length.
-On February 15th 2012, Illumina announced on its Basespace blog, that they had sequenced a HapMap sample at 40X coverage, using the HiSeq 2500 platform and paired-end 100 nt reads in a single run.
+On February 15th 2012, Illumina announced on its Basespace blog, that they had sequenced a haplotype map (HapMap) sample at 40X coverage, using the HiSeq 2500 platform and paired-end 100 nt reads in a single run.
 On January 14th, 2014, Illumina announced its HiSeq X system, the first platform to truly attain the mythical $1,000 genome.
 These machines demonstrate that sequencing genomes is no longer the monumental endeavor it once was and that completely new experimental possibilities are a reality for life science researchers (Figure 1.2).

 Figure 1.2: Cost of sequencing the human genome over time The costs of sequencing the human genome has decreased on a log scale over a 10 year period due to major improvements in high-throughput sequencing.
 Data from Wetterstrand KA.
 DNA Sequencing Costs: Data from the NHGRI Genome Sequencing Program (GSP) Available at: www.genome.gov/sequencingcosts.
 Accessed 2013-09-03).